 Congratulations to junior Shevali Kadakia, who took first place at the University of California, Davis’ Teen Biotech Challenge earlier this month.
 Her project was part of the computational biology and genomics category of the competition.
 Great job, Shevali!

 Congratulations to the softball team which won a CCS Championship just hours after graduation this weekend.
 The victory was especially sweet for the team's four graduating seniors.
 The title marks the program's 16th sectional championship.
+Read more in The Mercury News.
 Great job, Monarchs!

 Sophomore Akhilesh Balasingam took first place in his category of competition at the California Science and Engineering Fair last week.
 Akhilesh’s project was named the best high school project of the year, earning him a $5,000 award.
 He qualified to compete in Intel’s International Science and Engineering Fair, which will take place later this month.
 Great job, Akhilesh!

 Congratulations to senior Olivia Hartnett, who was honored with a gold level U.S. Figure Skating Graduating Seniors Award.
 The honor recognizes the hard work of student athletes who participate in figure skating throughout high school.
 Selection for this award speaks to a student athlete’s commitment to succeeding in athletic and academic endeavors.
 Great job, Olivia!